ArunSriKrishna/Selenium_Papago/README.md

 ### Prerequisites
 Requires ChromeDriver and Selenium Package.<br>
 - Download the ChromeDriver for your Chrome version: https://chromedriver.chromium.org/<br>
-- Install Selenium <pre>$ pip install selenium</pre>
+- Install Selenium using pip <pre>$ pip install selenium</pre>

 ### Usage
-Initialize source-language and target-language according to keys in the dictionary
+- Initialize source-language and target-language according to keys in the dictionary

 |Language Code|	Keys|
 |----|----|